AtomicConductor/AtomicConductor.github.io/docs/client_tools/deadline.md

 ## Dependencies
 A task can not render if it does not have all of its required dependencies.
 The list of necessary dependencies is submitted to Conductor as part of the job submission process.
 The uploader daemon is responsible for performing the actual upload[^1].
 Therefore, it's necessary to create this list of dependencies before the job is submitted.
 There are several ways to do this:

 1. Generate the sidecar dependency file when/prior to submitting the job.
 This can be done manually or as part of the submission to Deadline.
-Below is a python code snippet on how to do this:
+Below is a Python code snippet on how to do this:

         def get_dependencies():
             from conductor.lib import common, maya_utils